-Government Auditing Standards requires the auditor to perform limited procedures on TAP's response to the findings identified in our audit and described in the accompanying schedule of findings and responses.
-TAP's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on TAP's response to the finding identified in our audit and described in the accompanying schedule of findings and responses.
+TAP's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.